On logarithmic extensions of local scale-invariance: Two-point functions

-Comparison with the result (\ref{1.8}) of logarithmic Schr\"odinger-invariance shows: \begin{enumerate} \item logarithmic contributions, either as corrections to the scaling behaviour via additional powers of $\ln t_2$, or else in the scaling functions themselves, may be described independently in terms of the parameter sets $(x_1',x_2')$ and $(\xi_1',\xi_2')$.
+Comparison with the result (\ref{1.8},\ref{1.9}) of logarithmic Schr\"odinger- or conformal galilean-invariance shows: \begin{enumerate} \item Logarithmic contributions may arise, either as corrections to the scaling behaviour via additional powers of $\ln t_2$, or else through logarithmic terms in the scaling functions themselves.
+These can be described independently in terms of the parameter sets $(x_1',x_2')$ and $(\xi_1',\xi_2')$.

+In particular, it is possible to have representations of $\mathfrak{age}(d)$ with an explicit doublet in only one of the two generators $X_0$ and $X_1$. \item Logarithmic corrections to scaling arise if either $x_1'\ne0$ or $x_2'\ne 0$, but the absence of time-translation-invariance allows for the presence of quadratic terms in $\ln t_2$. \item If one sets $x_1'=x_2'=0$, there is no breaking of dynamical scaling through logarithmic corrections.
+However, the scaling functions $g_{12}(y), g_{21}(y)$ and $h_0(y)$ may still contain logarithmic terms.